 A divisional initiative for staff to spend time on their own projects, e.g. contributing to open source software or learning a new technology.

 Person Specification

 Note that candidates are often appointed without meeting the ‘Desirable’ characteristics.
+Also some criteria are specific to a candidate’s preference for a technical leadership or managerial pathway.
+Such criteria should all be considered Essential for candidates targeting the corresponding pathway, and optional for candidates targeting the other pathway.